What I do

 Simply put, I draw illustrations for you.

 My publishing clients include GQ, MAD, People, Business Reporter, Penthouse, Rolling Stone, and a whole lot more.
-I've also drawn for Kellogg's, DDB, George Patterson Y&R, and a while bunch of other fancy companies and ad agencies.
+I've also drawn for Kellogg's, DDB, George Patterson Y&R, and a whole bunch of other fancy companies and ad agencies.

 When my schedule allows I draw caricatures for private commission.
 Please get in touch for more information.

 Writing a Creative Brief